 How many Watts does the Laptop use when charging?

-We are here to help you answer that question so that you know exactly how many watts does a laptop use per hour.
+I am here to help you answer that question so that you know exactly how many watts a laptop use per hour.
 You will be amazed to find that the numbers are really low!

 Your standard laptops will typically use up to 90 watts per hour, but some more advanced ones – like gaming laptops and so on – can go up to 180 watts per hour.

-These numbers are quite low considering the fact that existing light bulbs still use 100 watts per hour.
+These numbers are quite low because existing light bulbs still use 100 watts per hour.
 So laptop scores are very low when it comes to power consumption.

 How can you find out how many watts your laptop uses when charging